technekey/libvert-ansible-vm-create/README.md

-This is a very simple playbook to create virtual machines using cloud-init files.
+This is a very simple playbook to create virtual machines using ansible, libvert and cloud-init.
+The playbook would not only create the VM, but also do initial repeated steps a user would wish to automate, like `apt update`, `apt install` or running some commands after the VM is booted.
+This playbook provide an administrator ability to quickly spawn Virtual machines, with some a ready to use expereince.

+# For more details, see this.
+I would love to further enhance this playbook or provide any assitance.
+Feel free to contact via https://technekey.com/contact/

 #### Note:
 1. The playbook is suppose to be executed from the host machine.
 Meaning, ansible controller.